ericvc/AI-Blackjack/ai/README.md

 for use in a machine learning model.

-My initial thought was to predict the outcome of a hand at each time step based only on the current value, ignoring the card composition of the hand that yields its overall value.
-However, after some consideration I determined that composition of the cards would also be important information when predicting the potential outcomes for a given hand, and that I would need to somehow encode this information as a feature of the data.
+My initial thought was to predict the outcome of a hand at each time step based only on the current value of the hand, ignoring the card composition of the hand that yields its overall value.
+However, after some consideration I decided that composition of the cards would also be important information when predicting the potential outcomes for a given hand, and that I would need to somehow encode this information as a feature of the data.
 Indeed, a well-known fact about the game of